joschauer/MumMusic/README.md

 # MumMusic
 This is a small music bot for use on a mumble server using the pymumble library.
-This bot is far from complete and shouldn't be used right now.
+You really shouldn't try to use this bot right now.

 ## Installation